pihalve/playlist-converter/README.md

 # How to use

 First you select an iTunes playlist (must be in XML format).
-This will import the songs of the playlist into the list view.
+This will import the songs of the playlist into the list view of the application main window.

 Then you press "Convert to Spotify playlist" button.
 This will initiate a Spotify search for each song in the list view.
 If a match is found for a song, that song will have the note icon changed into a Spotify icon.
 Songs for which no match is found will be marked with a grey background and will not get a Spotify icon.
 When the conversion is done a "Drag me to Spotify" button will appear.
 You can now drag this into an appropriate playlist in Spotify, and the songs will be added to that Spotify playlist.